stephenjfox/stephenjfox.github.io/_posts/2019-09-29-Controversy-and-Social-Progress.md

     and (2) a main avenue for empathy.
 If you intend to persuade someone to your point of view, it tends to take patience and an understanding of another's person.
 If you've done no legwork on this front, you're hamstringing yourself to having a more personal interaction.
-On the other hand, if this was strictly for [ad hominem] attacks, the [burden of proof] is on the university professors who signed the [statement against Hoover]
+On the other hand, if this was strictly for [ad hominem] attacks, the [burden of proof] is on the university professors who signed the [statement against Hoover][Stanford Daily: Statement on Hoover]
 * Does this mean that Hoover's permanence at Stanford should be questioned?
 If not for the [composition fallacy], the answer would be an easy, resounding "__Yes__".
 Given those darn fallacies, a further investigation or repeat offense(s) will convince me and prevail over my ows potential [logical error][fallacy fallacy]

 Stated differently, I think no one is hearing each other because many parties [are convinced of a false binary][black or white] when - in fact - solutions are more subtle than that.